 “Almost 1 month after getting stuck in “it’s a small world” during the @disneyland power outage, I still lay awake thinking: Who on earth thought to hook the music up to the back-up generator?
 Why not the lights?
 Why the music in the dark?!?“

-At re:publica, she’ll be taking us on a journey to locate her academic work in relation to current societal problems.
+In her re:publica keynote "How an Algorithmic World Can Be Undermined", she’ll be taking us on a journey to locate her academic work in relation to current societal problems.
 Her baseline is the attempt to connect the worlds of research and practice.
 In an advance interview, she continues:

 “I’ve helped kickstart Data & Society’s work on Media Manipulation and Future of Work, but am more interested in helping support all of the researchers who’ve taken those issues and gone above and beyond what I first imagined.
 My conceptual thinking these days is focused on efforts to undermine data infrastructure and information intermediaries.
 I believe that we need to start recognizing that our society and cultural logics have vulnerabilities and that the marriage of tech and society has enabled all sorts of new sociotechnical security flaws.
 Because of that, we need to bring a security mindset to addressing problems like algorithmic bias, adversarial machine learning, and media manipulation.”